What is a CCUS hub?

 Can CCUS hubs be set up even where there are no good local storage options?

 Yes.
-Where there is no convenient storage site, it may be possible to create a geographically distributed CCUS hub, with ships or a pipeline carrying carbon dioxide to a distant storage site.
+Where there is no convenient storage site, it is possible to create a geographically distributed CCUS hub, with ships or a pipeline carrying carbon dioxide to a distant storage site.
 The cost of using ships for transport is more expensive on a large scale than a localized hub based on pipelines, but a shipping solution has two advantages: it supports the gradual development of a CCUS hub, and allows one storage facility to serve several smaller CCUS emission clusters.

 Can CCUS hub support carbon removals?